 This baked eggplant parmesan is beyond delicious and much healthier than if it were fried.
 Trust me, you wouldn’t even know it’s baked.

-If you’re an eggplant parmesan fan I highly encourage you give this healthier version a try.
-It’s super easy and I know you, and everyone that tries it, will love it!
+If you’re an eggplant parmesan fan I highly encourage you to give this healthier version a try.
+It’s super easy and I know you (and everyone else that tries this recipe) will love it!